ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction: Conclusion

 \section{Conclusion}

-We introduced ECHO, a multi-agent framework for M2E2 that incrementally updates a shared MEHG through atomic operations under strict schema and grounding constraints.
-ECHO follows Link-then-Bind: it first stabilizes event hypotheses and event--argument relevance links, and then performs role binding and global consolidation over the stabilized structure.
-Across textual, visual, and multimedia evaluations on M2E2, ECHO yields consistent gains over a range of strong backbones, indicating that making intermediate structure explicit can improve both accuracy and reliability.
-Looking ahead, we plan to extend MEHG-based orchestration to broader structured extraction problems and further reduce inference cost under fixed budgets.
+We presented ECHO, a training-free multi-agent framework for M2E2 that incrementally constructs and revises a shared MEHG through atomic operations under schema and grounding constraints.
+ECHO follows a Link-then-Bind strategy: it first stabilizes event hypotheses and cross-modal relevance links, and then performs fine-grained role binding and global consolidation over the resulting structure.
+Across textual, visual, and multimedia evaluations on M2E2, ECHO achieves consistent gains over strong LLM and LVLM baselines.
+These results suggest that making intermediate structures explicit and deferring fine-grained commitment until the event topology is sufficiently stable is an effective way to reduce cascading errors in direct generative extraction.
+More broadly, our findings highlight the value of state-based multi-agent orchestration for multimodal structured extraction.
+In future work, we will extend MEHG-based reasoning to broader structured extraction tasks and further improve inference efficiency under bounded computation budgets.